Successful teams have one thing in common: they have a team culture.

 1. Installing and Maintaining Small Talk for Remote teams

-At the coffee machine, in the elevator or at lunch together – in everyday office life, there are automatically opportunities to exchange ideas privately.
+At the coffee machine, in the elevator, or at lunch together – in everyday office life, there are automatically opportunities to exchange ideas privately.

-Finding common topics
+Find common topics

-You can always find topics on which everyone can say something.
-The latest series on Netflix, holiday plans or even the infamous weather!
+To work on team bonding, find out the topics on which everyone is interested.
+Few examples can be the latest series on Netflix, holiday plans, or even the infamous weather!